merkle-open/NitroNetSitecore/docs/getting-started.md

 		"bubbleCenter":false
 	}

-In this case, you can create an equivalent .Net Class with the same properties:
+In this case, create an equivalent .Net Class with same properties:

 	public class TeaserModel
     {